orcfax/docs/docs/orcfax-solution/The-Orcfax-vision.md

 [Schema.org](https://schema.org/), and
 [IETF Bagit](https://datatracker.ietf.org/doc/rfc8493/).

-The archival packages designed to preserve on-chain data, and their context, use identifiers which link all records associated and creates a permanent link back to the on-chain Cardano transactions containing the relevant Orcfax datum.
+The archival packages are designed to preserve on-chain data, and their context, all while using identifiers which link all associated records and creates a permanent link back to the on-chain Cardano transactions containing the relevant Orcfax datum.
 The result is that Orcfax provides blockchain-based trust anchors for fact statements about the real world that are now highly interoperable and re-usable beyond Web3 (e.g. training AI models on validated real-world facts).

 Orcfax is committed to continuing its R&D into new ways to reuse feed data and to leverage this “data lake of validated facts” for new value-added services